 1) 9 Key Considerations for Designing UDI Labels

-When designing a **Unique Device Identification (UDI)** label, it is crucial to follow industry best practices to ensure both functionality and aesthetic appeal.
-The UDI system, mandated by the FDA, requires medical device manufacturers to label their products with a unique identifier that can be used to track the device throughout its lifecycle.
-Here are nine critical factors to consider when designing a UDI label:
+In designing a **Unique Device Identification (UDI)** label, there has to be adherence to the right industry best practice to ensure function and appearance.
+The FDA required UDI system requires marking a unique symbol on a medical device of a manufacturer which has the capability of tracking the device throughout its lifespan.
+The following are nine factors to consider when designing a UDI label:

 (1) Environmental Conditions